-In the U.S., the installation of these units must comply with the National Fuel Gas Code, ANSI Z223.1 - latest edition (NFPA 54) and other applicable local building codes.
+In the U.S., the installation of these units must comply with the National Fuel Gas Code, ANSI Z223.1 - latest edition (also known as NFPA 54) and other applicable local building codes.
 In Canada, the installation of these units must comply with local plumbing or waste water codes and other applicable codes and with the current code CSA-B149.1.

-- All installation and service of these units must be performed by a qualified installation and service agency only as defined in ANSI Z223.1, latest edition or in Canada by a licensed gas fitter. - This unit is certified with the controls furnished.
+- 1. All installation and service of these units must be performed by a qualified installation and service agency only as defined in ANSI Z223.1 (NFPA 54) - latest edition, or in Canada by a licensed gas fitter. - This unit is certified with the controls furnished.
 For replacements parts, please order according to the replacement parts list on serial plate.
 Always know your model and serial numbers.
-The right is reserved to substitute other authorized controls as replacements. - Unit is balanced for correct performance.
-Do not alter fan or operate motors at speeds below what is shown in this manual. - 4.
+Modine reserves the right to substitute other authorized controls as replacements. - 3.
+Unit is balanced for correct performance.
+Do not alter fan or operate motors at reduced speed. - 4.
 Information on controls is supplied separately. - 5.
 The same burner is used for natural and propane gas.